 As a Mathematics graduate, Marc is highly numerate and confident in tackling evidential issues of technical complexity, including those necessitating expert evidence.

 - Ritz Hotel Casino v Al Geabury EWHC 2294 (QB) (Queen’s Bench Division, 2015; led by Clive Freedman QC).
-Successfully represented the casino at a six day trial in the High Court in a claim for unpaid gambling debts which raised detailed evidential issues about alleged gambling addiction and legal issues concerning the regulation of casinos and their obligations towards their patrons.
-In finding for the Ritz, Mrs Justice Simler relied upon documentary evidence which had been "painstakingly analysed by Mr Delehanty" (see judgment at paragraph 16).
+Successfully represented the casino at a six day High Court trial in a claim for unpaid gambling debts which raised detailed evidential issues about alleged gambling addiction and legal issues concerning the regulation of casinos and their obligations towards their patrons.
+In finding for the Ritz, Mrs Justice Simler relied upon documentary evidence which had been "painstakingly analysed by Mr Delehanty" (see judgment at para.
+16).
 The defendant’s compliance with his disclosure obligations was scrutinised across a number of hotly contested pre-trial High Court hearings at which Marc appeared unled and secured orders for specific disclosure and inspection.
 Read more about this case here.
 The case was extensively reported in: The Mirror, The Guardian, The Express, The Daily Mail, and The Evening Standard.

-- Mercedes Benz Financial Services UK v Omni Utilities and Others (HHJ Lochrane, 2015): succeeded in an appeal against the dismissal of an application for relief from sanctions in a case concerning a company director’s personal guarantee.
+- Mercedes Benz Financial Services UK v Omni Utilities and Others (County Court, 2015; sole counsel).
+Succeeded in an appeal before HHJ Lochrane against the dismissal of an application for relief from sanctions in a case concerning a company director’s personal guarantee.

-- Assim v Atashi (County Court, 2014): succeeded, following a multi-day trial, in a hard-fought claim for breach of contract against an Iranian professional retained to secure the return of confiscated properties in Tehran.
+- Assim v Atashi (County Court, 2014; sole counsel).
+Succeeded, following a multi-day trial, in a hard-fought claim for breach of contract against an Iranian professional retained to secure the return of confiscated properties in Tehran.

 - Intellectual property: Marc completed part of his pupillage with a specialist Intellectual Property barrister and studied IP to masters degree level.
 He has assisted in disputes concerning the law of passing-off, confidential information, trademarks and design rights.